KU-MedAI/DR.DEGMON/README.md

 Keras == 2.12.0

 # Data Preparing
-You need to prepare two steps of data:
+Data preparation consists of two steps:

 **Step 1**.
-Create a dataset that matches DEGs with drug response data.
+Create a dataset matching DEGs with drug response data.
 In this study, the L1000 level5 data (https://clue.io/) was matched with CTRP data (https://portals.broadinstitute.org/ctrp.v2.1/).
 The detailed process can be found in the  paper.
-This dataset serves as the input for the model, with DEGs as the input features and cell viability as the output value.
+This dataset serves as input for the model, with DEGs as input features and cell viability as the output value.
 While this study mainly utilized CTRP, other drug response databases such as GDSC, PRISM, and NCI60 can also be used to construct datasets.

 **Step 2**.
-Download matrices containing the connectivity information of GO terms.
+Download matrices containing connectivity information of GO terms.

 For this purpose, we provide three matrix files:
 1. A matrix that provides the connectivity information between GO terms.
 2. A matrix that provides information about the level each GO term belongs to.

-The above two matrices will be processed and used according to the GO term levels you want to use.
+These two matrices will be processed and used based on the desired GO term levels.

-3. A matrix that provides the connectivity information between genes and GO terms.
-The gene list in the matrix must be matched with the gene list contained in the input DEGs.
+3. A matrix providing connectivity information between genes and GO terms.
+The gene list in this matrix must match the gene list in the input DEGs.
 (Full genes version & selected genes version are both uploaded)

-These determine the layers and structure of DR.DEGMON.
+These matrices determine the layers and structure of DR.DEGMON.

 [Connection Data](https://zenodo.org/records/13837156?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjFjMjI0NDM2LWMyNTAtNGQ3MC1hNDYzLTBmMWZhY2UzYmFmZSIsImRhdGEiOnt9LCJyYW5kb20iOiIxMTI2MTBiNmNlOTNhZjczNGNlYmQxNTA5YWY4YjM4NSJ9.8TuFSUY4WQWMl5srNh0SEk-VyM9iuWY4v9UMu20C7Pe773YDoX9qfPJ757KXE0R8hBpC35AsxlaV7A4UY518Gw)